An Economic History of Portland Neighborhoods

-Faculty members: Dr. Luke Goble & Jenna Thompson
+Faculty Members: Dr. Luke Goble & Prof. Amanda McDermott

 How can we work to create neighborhoods that are diverse, affordable, and sustainable in the long-term?
 How do neighborhoods affect Portlanders?

 - Recognize what you have to offer through your own experiences